sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 # Introduction

 This notebook showcases some of the work completed during my summer 2017 internship at the [Bruno Kessler Foundation](https://www.fbk.eu/en/).
 My responsibility was to find and implement an efficient algorithm that could, using GPS data, tell us where people had stayed for a pre-determined amount of time.
-So-called stop-locations.
+So-called stop locations.

-To extract stop-locations from GPS data I implemented and tested two algorithms: [ST-DBSCAN](https://www.sciencedirect.com/science/article/pii/S0169023X06000218) and an algorithm proposed by Kentaro and Toyama in [[1]](#hariharan2004).
+To extract stop locations from GPS data I implemented and tested two algorithms: [ST-DBSCAN](https://www.sciencedirect.com/science/article/pii/S0169023X06000218) and an algorithm proposed by Kentaro and Toyama in [[1]](#hariharan2004).
 The focus of this notebook will be the latter.

 ## Outline